 5. Failure to change Personal Representative and/or Trustee.
 Sometimes those we name in fiduciary roles may no longer be the best choice.
 Our relationships with these folks may change over time, or they may move out of state.
 Reviewing your plan every 2 years is essential to ensure that your choices are the best they can be.

 Contributed by Morris Hall, PLLC Tucson, Oro Valley and Green Valley Estate Planning Attorney and Partner, Wendy W. Harn.

 About Morris Hall, PLLC:

 At Morris Hall, PLLC we have focused our legal practice on estate planning for over 45 years.
 Along with estate planning, our attorneys help clients and their families with matters of probate, trust administration, wills, power of attorneys, business planning, succession planning, legacy planning, charitable gifting and other important legal aspects.
 We also have divisions in financial, real estate and accounting to help you incorporate all of your planning together, ensuring that everything works perfectly for your needs and situation.
-We have offices throughout Arizona and New Mexico.
+We have offices throughout Arizona.
 Contact us today at 888.222.1328 to schedule an appointment!

 This blog should be used for informational purposes only.
 It does not create an attorney-client relationship with any reader and should not be construed as legal advice.
 If you need legal advice, please contact an attorney in your community who can assess the specifics of your situation.